 There are a number of products already out there that have helped athletes push to new limits.
 From moisture-wicking clothing to wearable monitors tracking distance, speed, heart rate and more, we’re far from the days of just hitting the track with a pair of trainers, shorts and a vest!

 It’s looking likely then that sports stars will soon have access to a wide array of smart-clothing These items of clothing will have integrated sensors designed to read biometrics as you go about your activities.
-Not only will this track information such as heartrate and temperature, but in the next few decades, one smart-clothing CEO claims we could use the technology to pinpoint such as cancer, be it genetic, environmental or diet.
+Not only will this track information such as heartrate and temperature, but in the next few decades, one smart-clothing CEO claims we could use the technology to pinpoint why a person has developed illnesses such as cancer, be it genetic, environmental or diet.

 A little more detail

 Technology is also helping in-game decisions.
 During the FIFA World Cup 2018, video assistant referee technology was introduced for the first time at World Cup level.
 This technology allowed referees to replay video footage of an event in order to support their decision-making.
-Not only that, .
+Not only that, but VAR can be used to award or rescind penalties depending on the original decision.

 The rise of eSport legitimacy

-Oft overlooked in the context of ‘true sports’, eSports have become a whole business. eSports have rapidly grown over the years, with revenue in this area erupting from .
-Its viewership is even starting to rival real-life sports, with the 2017 World Championship for League of Legends drawing 43 million viewers compared to 44.5 million viewers for game 7 of the NBA finals, .
+Oft overlooked in the context of ‘true sports’, eSports have become a whole business. eSports have rapidly grown over the years, with revenue in this area erupting from $130 million in 2012 to $865 million in 2018.
+Its viewership is even starting to rival real-life sports, with the 2017 World Championship for League of Legends drawing 43 million viewers compared to 44.5 million viewers for game 7 of the NBA finals, according to one report.

 Just like with football, there’s a big difference between playing as a hobby and playing professionally.
 A lot of it boils down to what gamers call ‘game sense’, which covers what is essentially spatial and situational awareness within the virtual battleground.
-It is this trait that many think will push in a way, by proving speed and decision-making under pressure.
+It is this trait that many think will push eSports players to begin to be treated like athletes in a way, by proving speed and decision-making under pressure.

 The next few years in the sporting world are certain an exciting landscape.
 What are you most looking forward to seeing?